ucsf-wynton/wynton-website-hpc/docs/hpc/scheduler/submit-jobs.md

 </div>

 <div class="alert alert-warning" role="alert" markdown="1">
-2023-01-23: Due to an SGE issue, you _must not_ use `NSLOTS` as in `mpirun -np $NSLOTS ...`.
+2023-01-23: Due to an SGE issue, you _must not_ use `NHOSTS` as in `mpirun -np $NHOSTS ...`.
 If done, you might overuse one node and underuse another, when requesting 16 or more slots.
 Until resolved, please use the `mpirun -np $(wc -l < "$PE_HOSTFILE") ...` solution instead.
 </div>